ciscoconfparse.ccp_util Classes and Methods¶

 in Python3 does not retain host-bits; the desire to retain host-bits in both Python2 and Python3 ip network objects was the genesis of this API.- Parameters:

 A string containing an IPv6 address, and optionally a netmask or masklength.
-Integers are also accepted.
+Integers are also accepted; the mask is assumed to be 128 bits if an integer is provided.
 The following address/netmask formats are supported: “2001::dead:beef”, “2001::dead:beef/64”,

 - strictbool

-When strict is True, the value of arg must not have host-bits set.
+When strict is True, the value of v6addr_prefixlen must not have host-bits set.
 The default value is False.

 Examples